 Tony is not a very nostalgic man by nature.
 True, he does hark back upon his life sometimes in Dr. Melfi’s office—but usually only at her prodding.
 In general, he situates his thoughts in the present moment and not in the past.
 We might even note that Tony’s first words of Season 6B were “Alright, let’s not go backwards, huh?”
 (He was speaking to Johnny Sac, who is more of a sentimental and emotional man, often finding it difficult to get past his various grudges.)
 We might also remember that Tony hated Feech LaManna’s nostalgic trips down memory lane so much that they seemed to have factored into his decision to have Feech sent back to the slammer.
 Tony has always been vulnerable to the philosophy of disconnection and isolation that was practiced by his mother.
 If reminiscing is a way of reiterating bonds and connections as I’m suggesting it is, then Tony’s disgust at such retrospection is something that could be isolating him even further.
 Tony’s bonds with others certainly seem to be fraying in this final season, and more reminiscing might have been a way of repairing those relationships.
 But I guess if your memories are as treacherous as Tony’s are, you probably wouldn’t want to look back either.
 Who would want to think back upon the time their father asked them to commit their first murder while their wife was at home pregnant with their first child?

 I think one more point to make about the episode title is that there is something wistful, almost tragic, in how it relates to Corrado’s storyline here.
 Corrado is falling into dementia and losing his memory, so he is losing his ability to reminisce and do the whole “remember when” thing.
 Corrado’s mental decline has been the source of some humor over the last few seasons, but Chase closes this episode with an ultimately poignant approach to the man’s slow and agonizing descent into old age.
-Of all the various aspects to “the fuckin’ regularness of life,” there is perhaps nothing more wistful than the fucking regularness of getting old.
+Of all the various aspects to “the fuckin’ regularness of life,” there is perhaps nothing more wistful and heartbreaking than the fucking regularness of getting old.